JonmarCorpuz/SecondBrain/AWS - Kinesis.md

 Kinesis Video Streams is a fully managed service designed to securely stream video from connected devices to AWS for analytics, ML, and other processing

 * Enables users to build applications that can play, process, and analyze video streams in real-time
+* Simplifies the complexity associated with capturing, storing, and managing video streams
+* Enables users to build applications that can take advantage of live and recorded video data without having to worry about the underlying storage or infrastructure
+* Provides a secure channel for streaming video from devices to the AWS cloud while using encryption to protect data both in transit and at rest
+* Supports both real-time and batch video processing to allow the analysis of video data as it's being streamed or after it's stored
+* Enables automated video analysis for object detection, facial recognition, and other AI-drive insights
+* Eliminates the need for managing storage infrastructure by automatically storing the video data that's streamed to Kinesis Video Streams in the AWS cloud, where it can be easily accessed for processing and analysis
+* Allows users to stream video from devices by providing SDKs for integrating Kinesis Video Streams with a variety of devices and applications

 ## Kinesis Data Firehose